symmetryinvestments/dud/resolve/pubgrub.md

 A derivation graph represents a proof that the terms in its root incompatibility are in fact incompatible.
 Because all derived incompatibilities track their causes, we can find a derivation graph for any of them and thereby prove it.
-In particular, when Pubgrub determines that no solution can be found, uses the derivation graph for the incompatibility `{root any}` to [explain to the user](#error-reporting) why no versions of the root package can be selected and thus why version solving failed.
+In particular, when Pubgrub determines that no solution can be found, it uses the derivation graph for the incompatibility `{root any}` to [explain to the user](#error-reporting) why no versions of the root package can be selected and thus why version solving failed.